 - 4.1 A Firm shall establish policies and procedures designed to promote an internal culture recognising that quality is essential in performing Engagements. - 4.2 The Firm's leadership and the examples it sets significantly influence the internal culture of the Firm.
-The promotion of a quality-oriented internal culture depends on clear, consistent and frequent actions and messages from all levels of the Firm's management that emphasise the Firm's quality management policies and procedures, and to perform and issue reports that comply with the requirements of the System of Quality Management.
+The promotion of a quality-oriented internal culture depends on clear, consistent and frequent actions and messages from all levels of the Firm's management that emphasise the Firm's quality management policies and procedures, and to perform work and issue or provide Engagement Outputs that comply with the requirements of the System of Quality Management.